ORNL-Fusion/OEDGE/README.md

 The git commit command will commit all the currently staged files.
 This effectively saves the changes to the local repository and logs the changes.
 The description is included in the update to summarize the changes. git commit without the -m option will open an editor to allow a note describing the commit to be created.

-Using git commit with the -a option will automatically run the git add command for files that are already being tracked.
+Using git commit with the -a option will automatically run the git add command for files that are already being tracked and have been modified.
 This allows the user to explicitly skip the git add step for files that are already tracked.
 It will still be necessary to use the git add command for files that are not yet being tracked.

 8) git status